JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 **Configure Backup from the UI**

-Backup can also be configured by admin user from the UI.
+Backup can be configured by admin user from the UI.
 Goto Settings > Backup and set the parameters.

+`S3 Bucket Full Path for Database` - full path to your database backup in s3 bucket (f.e. s3://example.com/path/to/my/backup/dir)
+`S3 Bucket Full Path for File` - full path to your file backup in s3 bucket (f.e. s3://example.com/path/to/my/backup/dir) `S3 Access Key` - your access key for AWS S3 access `S3 Secret Key` - your secret key for AWS S3 access

 <img class="image image--xl" src="/assets/images/annotation_lab/3.1.0/backupRestoreUI.png" style="width:100%; align:center; box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);"/>